 Restrooms are located in the Pool area and in two places within the school commons area.
 Signs are posted.
 There are no on-course facilities due to the relatively short distances.

 Medical personnel will be at the Start/Finish and on course.
 Menard County Ambulance and Police departments can be reached at 911.

-All racers must wear an approved helmet.
+All racers must wear a CPSC approved helmet.
 Helmets must be fastened before leaving transition & during the bike.
 Not having a helmet is cause for disqualification.